purtill/purtill.github.io/_posts/2021-01-20-venice_airbnb.md

 and provides its own analysis on featured cities.

-This analysis will be constructed using R, using mostly tidyverse ggplot visualisations and the leaflet mapping package. and an R Markdown copy of the code is [available here](https://github.com/purtill/venice__airbnb).
+This analysis will be constructed using R, using mostly tidyverse ggplot visualisations and the leaflet mapping package.
+A RMarkdown copy of the code is [available here](https://github.com/purtill/venice__airbnb).

 Venice’s Pre-Coronavirus Airbnb Ecosystem
 -----------------------------------------

 In August 2019 there are 8,907 properties listed for Venice with an ADR of $139.
-However, we can see a massive range in average rates - from a low of $9 a night to a suspicious value of $12,345.
+However, there is a massive range in rates - from a low of $9 a night to a (suspiciously arbitrary) value of $12,345.
 We can build a histogram to display the spread of ADR across properties.

 ![](/assets/venice_airbnb_files/figure-markdown_strict/ADR%20histogram-1.png)